Fetching primary parquet sources and computing exhibits.

 The network behind the league table

 The top-15 reporters in Figure 5 do not trade in isolation; most of their volume is carried on a few thick corridors.
-The figure below plots the top-30 country pairs by flow in 2024 as a directed network over country centroids.
+The figure below plots the top-30 country pairs by flow in 2024as a directed network over country centroids.
 Edge thickness is proportional to the bilateral value; thicker edges carry more trade.
-This is the “core plumbing” view that Antràs (2020, JIE) calls the backbone of the global production network.
+This is the 'core plumbing' view that Antràs (2020, JIE) calls the backbone of the global production network.

 Global trade flow network: top-30 country pairs by flow, 2024